edwardbako/3dmap/readme.md

 ## Installation
 1. Install [NodeJS](https://nodejs.org/).
 Recommended way is using [rbenv](https://github.com/nodenv/nodenv#installation).

 2. Clone repo and go to the folder.
-It is assumed that you comfortable with [Git](https://git-scm.com/).
+It is assumed that you are comfortable with [Git](https://git-scm.com/).
 ```bash
 git clone https://github.com/edwardbako/3dmap.git
 cd ./3dmap